 - No. 2 in Europe for offloading capacity in LNG terminals.

-The Group is developing its infrastructures and projects to invest 1.5 to 2 billion euro every year up to 2016.
+The Group is developing its infrastructures and projects to invest 3.0 to 3.3 for their development, from 2019 to 2021.

 - Gas transport and electricity transmission: the heart of the ENGIE network.

 From the place where energy is produced to distribution over networks and grids, energy is routed over transmission and transport infrastructures.
-In line with current regulations and local energy policies, ENGIE operates, maintains and adapts its transport infrastructures: gasoducts, LNG compression plants and high-voltage lines.
+In line with current regulations and local energy policies, ENGIE operates, maintains and adapts its transport infrastructures: gasoducts, compression plants and high-voltage lines.
 Together with the Group deployment strategy, safety management remains a front-line problem to be dealt with.
+In France, GRTgaz, an independent subsidiary of ENGIE, operates more than 32,000 km of gas transmission networks.

 - LNG terminals indispensable technical expertise: when the gas production site is isolated or too far from the place of consumption to allow for gas pipeline transport, natural gas is transported in the from the LNG (Liquefied Natural Gas).
 A crucial link in supplying natural gas, LNG requires special facilities.